altruistcoder/auto_login/README.md

 ```

-2. Also to open firefox browser using selenium install geckodriver.
+2. Now, if you want to run the scripts using Firefox browser, you need to have geckodriver.
+Similarly for Chrome browser, you will need chromedriver and so on.

-# INSTRUCTIONS:
+## Instructions

 1. Edit the python script by adding your corresponding credentials.

 2. Run the script.